 Capital One® Platinum Credit Card

-The 24.99% variable interest rate is high on this card, but it’s to be expected for consumers whose credit isn’t that great.
+The 26.99% (Variable) interest rate is high on this card, but it’s to be expected for consumers whose credit isn’t that great.
 Your best bet with this card would be to use it only for purchases you can pay off right away as a means to build or rebuild your credit over time.

 Journey® Student Rewards from Capital One®

-While the variable APR on this card (24.99%) is rather high, this isn’t surprising considering this card is offered to individuals with limited credit history and poor or fair credit.
-Also note that, while your initial credit limit may be low, Capital One may be able to boost your limit after you make on-time payments for at least five months.
+While the variable APR on this card (26.99%) is rather high, this isn’t surprising considering this card is offered to individuals with limited credit history and poor or fair credit.
+Also note that, while your initial credit limit may be low, Capital One® may be able to boost your limit after you make on-time payments for at least five months.

 Credit One Bank® Visa® Credit Card with Cash Back Rewards

-This card does charge a 3% foreign transaction fee on purchases made abroad, so it may not be the best value if you travel internationally.
+This card does charge a 3% or $1.00, whichever is greater, foreign transaction fee on purchases made abroad, so it may not be the best value if you travel internationally.
 However, you do get access to online account management tools, zero fraud liability coverage, and a free credit score on your statement each month.

 Indigo® Platinum Mastercard®

-The variable APR is 23.9%, but the fact that this card reports to all three credit reporting agencies makes it a solid option if your goal is building credit.
+See terms for the APR for this card, but the fact that this card reports to all three credit reporting agencies makes it a solid option if your goal is building credit.
 You don’t have to put down a security deposit to receive this card, and you’ll get free 24/7 online account access so you can monitor your credit, your spending, and your bill due dates.

 The Bottom Line